ansible-collections/community.zabbix/docs/ZABBIX_SERVER_ROLE.md

 On `MySQL` starting from 5.7.11 and `PostgreSQL` the following values are supported: `required`, `verify`, `verify_full`.
 On MariaDB starting from version 10.2.6 `required` and `verify_full` values are supported.
 By default not set to any option and the behaviour depends on database configuration.
-This parameter is supported since Zabbix 5.0.0.

 * `zabbix_server_dbtlscafile`: Full pathname of a file containing the top-level CA(s) certificates for database certificate verification.
-This parameter is supported since Zabbix 5.0.0.
 * `zabbix_server_dbtlscertfile`: Full pathname of file containing Zabbix server certificate for authenticating to database.
-This parameter is supported since Zabbix 5.0.0.
 * `zabbix_server_dbtlskeyfile`: Full pathname of file containing the private key for authenticating to database.
-This parameter is supported since Zabbix 5.0.0.
 * `zabbix_server_dbtlscipher`: The list of encryption ciphers that Zabbix server permits for TLS protocols up through TLSv1.2.
-Supported only for MySQL.This parameter is supported since Zabbix 5.0.0.
 * `zabbix_server_dbtlscipher13`: The list of encryption ciphersuites that Zabbix server permits for TLSv1.3 protocol.
 Supported only for MySQL, starting from version 8.0.16.
-This parameter is supported since Zabbix 5.0.0.

 ### Custom Zabbix Scripts